Skip to main content

 Lost Savings, Lost Leverage

-It’s also worth noting that when booking outside of Atlas Travel, your company loses visibility and that directly impacts your ability to negotiate discounts.
-Every trip counts toward your volume, which means the more spend you can centralize through your travel program, the more leverage your company has in supplier negotiations.
+When bookings happen outside of your managed travel program, your company also loses visibility and that directly impacts your ability to manage spend and negotiate supplier discounts.
+Every trip counts toward your travel volume.
+The more spend you centralize through Atlas Travel, the more leverage you gain.

 In the end, what seems like a cheaper option at first often costs more in the long run in flexibility, support, traveler safety and lost opportunities to drive savings through a managed program.
 At Atlas Travel, we don’t just book trips.
 We protect travelers, optimize spend and provide value beyond the ticket price.